- The dxgkrnl.sys Windows 10 error usually happens due to driver problems.

 - Using third-party software that restores your files will quickly fix the dxgkrnl.sys blue screen.

 - Turning it off in the NVIDIA settings should also eliminate the issue if you're using SLI.

 - Some users suggested updating your Windows 10 and hardware drivers to the latest versions.

-Blue Screen of Death errors can cause you a lot of problems, and users have reported that file dxgkrnl.sys causes these errors on Windows 10, so let’s see how to fix this error.
+Blue Screen of Death errors can cause many problems, and users have reported that file DXGKRNL.sys causes these issues on Windows 10.

 Here are some more examples of this problem:

 - dxgkrnl.sys failed – When facing this issue, check if there is any hardware failure that requires your attention.